andylang8445/andylang8445.github.iioo/_posts/2020-06-14-Sudoku_Solving_Program_C_Project.md

 ## Day 4
 ### Error when inputting blank on the last digit of each row
 When the sudoku has the last digit of each row blank, it does not detect it has a valid char.

+# Conclusion
+First part of the project has been finished.
+Although there are some know bugs, the program can solve and check if they are correctly solved on its own.
+The next part of the project will be resolving the bugs that are found and making the software more advanced so that it can solve more complex sudokus.